all-cryptocurrencies-and-ICOs-are-scams/all-cryptocurrencies-and-ICOs-are-scams.github.io/index.md

 ICO should be the clearest case of fraud, as new virtual currencies are not supported by current real value, but prospects and promises.
-And "tide rises all boats".
+And "tide rises all boats", while there are people willing to invest into cryptocurrencies any new offereing can bring some money.
+(And that is why many people are busy with thinking up a new way to justify use of cryptocurrencies.)

 ## Links